Asia Television: 1981–2002: development

 In August 1987, the shares of ATV were put up for sale.
 One year later, Asia Television Limited, the Lim family (led by Lim Por-yen), and the New World Group each owned one-third of the shares.
-At that time, the members of board of directors included Deacon Chiu, Lim Por-yen, Fang Li and Cheng Yu-tung.
+At that time, the members of the board of directors included Deacon Chiu, Lim Por-yen, Fang Li, and Cheng Yu-tung.

 On 30 January 1989, the Chiu family sold its shares of ATV to New World Group and Lai Sun Group for HK$237.5 million.
 The New World Group held half of the shares, while the Lam family owned one-third and Lai Sun held one-sixth.
 At the same time, Sociedade de Turismo e Diversões de Macau (STDM) joined as a minority shareholder.
-As announced by the board of directors, the new chairman was Cheng Yue-tung and the vice-chairman was Lim Por Yen.
-The Administrative Director was Selina Chow.
+Cheng Yue-tung became chairman, Lim Por Yen vice-chairman, and Selina Chow administrative director.

-2002–2010: Ownership shift
+2002–2010: ownership shift

-In November 2002, Lai Sun Development, which was heavily indebted following the HK$7 billion acquisition of the Furama Hotel at the height of the property bubble in 1997, announced that it would sell its 32.75% stake to the company's chief executive, Chan Wing-kee (陳永棋), for HK$360 million in cash.
+In November 2002, Lai Sun Development, which was heavily indebted following the HK$7 billion acquisition of the Furama Hotel in 1997 at the height of the property bubble, announced that it would sell its 32.75% stake to the company's chief executive, Chan Wing-kee, for HK$360 million in cash.